 This wasn’t new for me.
 A few weeks earlier, I had come into conflict with an acquaintance over some money.
 We were exchanging tense emails while I was at my office, and I began to feel the slow oozing onset of sleep, the same tiredness that came on when, as a child, I rode in the backseat of the car on the way home from some undesired trip.
 A sleepiness that overtakes the body slowly but surely and feels entirely outside of your control.

 Though this has happened many times before, my response to conflict still seems strange to me.
-After all, as everyone knows from 9th grade biology class, when faced with stress—an acute threat—our bodies enter fight-or-flight mode.
-It’s supposed to be automatic: the adrenal cortex releases stress hormones to put the body on alert; the heart begins to beat more rapidly; breathing increases frequency; your metabolism starts to speed up, and oxygen-rich blood gets pumped directly to the larger muscles in the body.
+After all, as everyone knows from ninth-grade biology class, when faced with stress—an acute threat—our bodies enter fight-or-flight mode.
+It’s supposed to be automatic: The adrenal cortex releases stress hormones to put the body on alert; the heart begins to beat more rapidly; breathing increases frequency; your metabolism starts to speed up, and oxygen-rich blood gets pumped directly to the larger muscles in the body.
 The point is to become energized, to prepare to face the source of the conflict head on, or, at the worst, be ready to run away, at top speed.

-Of course, you don’t actually want the stress response system to be too reactive.
-If you were constantly in fight or flight mode, constantly stressed, it could actually have long-term effects on your neurochemistry, leading to chronic anxiety, depression, and, well, more sleeplessness.
+Of course, you don’t actually want the stress-response system to be too reactive.
+If you were constantly in fight-or-flight mode, constantly stressed, it could actually have long-term effects on your neurochemistry, leading to chronic anxiety, depression, and, well, more sleeplessness.
 Even so, it seems like a good idea to sometimes be on high alert when dealing with stressful situations.

 But that’s not what my body did.
 My body shut down.

 I asked around, and found out that many others experience the same thing.
-For example, Dawn, a family counselor in Columbus, Ohio, told me that her husband Brad often “starts yawning in the middle of heated discussions, and will even lie down and go right to sleep.”
+For example, Dawn, a family counselor in Columbus, Ohio, told me that her husband, Brad, often “starts yawning in the middle of heated discussions, and will even lie down and go right to sleep.”
 One time their toddler son fell down the stairs (he was fine), and Brad left the room and went to bed.
 Brad has had this kind of stress response for all 24 years of their relationship; Dawn says she’s used to it by now.

 Even though dozens of people told me similar stories, I began to wonder what was wrong with us—what was wrong with me.
 Why was my body, in the face of conflict, simply acquiescing?
 Where was the fight in me?